-- We linked phase I data to BC health data (PharmaNet) to determine the proportion of ADE patients that were re-exposed to contraindicated medications.
+In Phase 2, phase I data was linked to BC health data (PharmaNet) to determine the proportion of ADE patients that were re-exposed to contraindicated medications.

-Future work by our team will involve survival analysis regression to examine risk factors for the hazard of re-exposure by modeling the time-to-re-dispensation
+Future work will involve survival analysis regression to examine risk factors for the hazard of re-exposure by modeling the time-to-re-dispensation

 Woo SA, Cragg A, Wickham ME, Peddie D, Balka E, Scheuermeyer F, Villanyi D, Hohl CM.
 Methods for evaluating adverse drug event preventability in emergency department patients.
 BMC Red Res Methodol.
 2018;18:160.